Mary Morez

 Mary Morez (January 16, 1946 – September 25, 2004) was a Navajo painter.

 Born near Tuba City, Arizona, Morez was stricken with both polio and rheumatic fever as a girl, and underwent numerous operations as a result before being adopted by Lawrence and Mary Keim.
-She first studied at the Phoenix Indian School before receiving a bachelor's degree from the University of Arizona and received a scholarship to study fashion illustration at the Ray Vogue Art School in Chicago.
-In 1969 she chose to devote her work to full-time painting instead of commercial art.
+She first studied at the Phoenix Indian School before receiving a bachelor's degree from the University of Arizona and she received a scholarship to study fashion illustration at the Ray Vogue Art School in Chicago.
+In 1969, she chose to devote her work to full-time painting instead of commercial art.
 Allan Houser and Oscar Howe served as her mentors early in life.
 Her work combined traditional Navajo elements with a more contemporary, abstract style.
 Besides painting Morez also worked as a textile artist.
 For much of her career she lived in Phoenix, Arizona.
 Morez is represented in the collection of the Wheelwright Museum of the American Indian.

+Biography

+Mary Morez was born on January 16, 1946.
+Aside from art, she was known to write books, record jackets, posters and health care publications for the U.S. Indian Health Service.
+She was an art consultant for the Wheelwright Museum of the American Indian and a curator at the Heard Museum of Phoenix, Arizona.
+Morez also was an illustrator, fashion designer, graphic artist, draftswoman, and museum curator.
+An accomplished Native American artist, Morez merged Navajo artistic traditions with modernism in what is known as the "Mary Morez Style".

+Education

+After Morez came back from Chicago to Phoenix due to a polio-related surgery, she graduated from Phoenix Indian School in 1960.
+Morez graduated in 1963 in which she went on to work as a fashion illustrator and draftsman until she wanted to paint full-time in 1969.
+Around the 1960s, Morez received a scholarship from the Southwestern Indian Art Project (SWIAP), in which influenced and boosted her artistic abilities and development.

+Artwork

+In the center of Morez's art practice if her deep connection of the Navajo life, family, and culture and her work shows and celebrates the Navajo chronicle and contemporary indigenous feminine discourse.
+Her art was known as the "Mary Morez Style" which integrated Navajo artistic traditions with modernism and semi-abstraction.
+Her artwork also consisted of many varieties of stylized paintings or realistic paintings of Navajo daily life.

+Children of the Great Spirit

+One of her artworks is called "Children of the Great Spirit" (1990–1995) which depicts a painting of collection of animals such as a snake, lady bug, snail, a skeleton fish, a grasshopper, and a scorpion.

+Navajo Migration

+Another artwork she created from watercolor paint is called "Navajo Migration" (1994) that shows many Navajos from different age ranges migrating by foot while carrying bags and babies through the desert, followed by nine soldiers on horseback.

+Painting

+Through painting and graphite, Morez created "Painting" (1973) which depicts a woman with long hair and a dress on kneeling on the ground.